apache/cordova-js/README.md

     npm install

-All of the build tasks can be run via the `grunt` node module.
-Install it globally first by running:

-    sudo npm install -g grunt-cli

-`grunt compile` task assumes that users have cordova-platforms as siblings to this cordova.js directory.
-When generating cordova.js, `grunt compile` will grab platform specific files from these directories if they exist.
+The build script assumes that users have cordova-platforms as siblings to this `cordova-js` directory.
+When generating `cordova.js`, `grunt compile` will grab platform specific files from these directories if they exist.
 The default locations are defined in `package.json`.

 Then from the repository root run:

-    grunt
+    npm run build

 To compile the js for just one platform, run:

-    grunt compile:android --platformVersion=4.0.0
+    npx grunt compile:android --platformVersion=4.0.0

 To compile the js for all platforms but pass in a custom path for your cordova-android and cordova-ios platforms, run:

-    grunt compile --android='../custompath/cordova-android' --ios='../custompath/cordova-ios'
+    npx grunt compile --android='../custompath/cordova-android' --ios='../custompath/cordova-ios'

 For integration, see the 'Integration' section below.

-## Known Issues

-- On Windows, when you run `npm install`, you may get errors regarding contextify.
-This is necessary for running the tests.
-Make sure you are running `node` **0.10.1** at the least (and `npm` **1.2.15** which should come bundled with `node` **0.10.1**).
-Also, install [Python 2.7.x](http://python.org/download/releases/2.7.3) and [Visual C++ 2010 Express](http://www.microsoft.com/visualstudio/en-us/products/2010-editions/visual-cpp-express).
-When that is done, run `npm install` again and it should build contextify natively on Windows.

 # How It Works